Praveen5102/location_based_maps/README.md

 ## How to Use the App

-1.**Enter Location:** When the app starts, it will display the user-provided location on the map with a red marker.
+1. **Enter Location:** When the app starts, it will display the user-provided location on the map with a red marker.
 2.**Detect Current Location:** The app will automatically detect the user's current location and display it with a blue marker on the map.
-3.**Toggle Map Type:** You can switch between street and satellite map views by tapping the Map button on the top right corner of the app.
+3. **Toggle Map Type:** You can switch between street and satellite map views by tapping the Map button on the top right corner of the app.

 ## Package Used